 Sinéad has created four full works for her company, Loaded, a dance theatre work about weight and gravity, Life in the Folds, adapted from the prose poems of Henri Michaux, An Evening with Sinéad Rushe, written by Sinéad with Sarah Hirschmuller and Night-Light, written by Stephen Sharkey, all funded by Arts Council England.

 Sinéad directs every year at Royal Central School of Speech and Drama in London in her part-time role as Senior Lecturer on the three year BA Acting course (collaborative and devised theatre).
-To date, she has directed Loaded, a dance theatre work about weight and gravity, Jacksons Lane (a collaboration with out of Inc), There’s No Place Like Home, a devised piece of verbatim theatre about eviction in the USA, Much Ado About Nothing, Macbeth, Othello, Hamlet and Romeo and Juliet.
+To date, she has directed Loaded, a dance theatre work about weight and gravity, Jacksons Lane (a collaboration with out of Inc), There’s No Place Like Home, a devised piece of verbatim theatre about eviction in the USA, Much Ado About Nothing, Macbeth, Othello, Hamlet, Romeo and Juliet and Julius Caesar.